MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-q-and-a.md

 Microsoft might use your questions to improve Power BI.
 For more information about how Microsoft uses your questions, see the [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839) for more information.

-## Next steps
+## Related content

-To learn how to ask your own natural language questions and create answers in the form of visuals, see [Use Q&A on a dashboard](../natural-language/end-user-q-and-a-tutorial.md) or [Use Q&A in a report](../natural-language/power-bi-tutorial-q-and-a.md).
+- To learn how to ask your own natural language questions and create answers in the form of visuals, see [Use Q&A on a dashboard](../natural-language/end-user-q-and-a-tutorial.md) or [Use Q&A in a report](../natural-language/power-bi-tutorial-q-and-a.md).

-For tips on forming questions, see [How to ask questions with Q&A](end-user-q-and-a-tips.md).
+- For tips on forming questions, see [How to ask questions with Q&A](end-user-q-and-a-tips.md).

-If you have edit permissions, learn how to [create a Q&A visual on a dashboard](../create-reports/power-bi-visualization-introduction-to-q-and-a.md) and [add a Q&A visual in a report](../visuals/power-bi-visualization-q-and-a.md).
+- If you have edit permissions, learn how to [create a Q&A visual on a dashboard](../create-reports/power-bi-visualization-introduction-to-q-and-a.md) and [add a Q&A visual in a report](../visuals/power-bi-visualization-q-and-a.md).